v-karunakars/hadoop-migration/installation/java_hadoop_ssh_installation_2.md

     ```
     su - hdoop
     ```
+    > Enter password when it prompts .

-### Hadoop Installation
+##	Hadoop Installation

-1. Downloading Hadoop
+1. Downloading Hadoop by using wget command in a specified location.

     ```
     wget https://downloads.apache.org/hadoop/common/hadoop-3.3.4/hadoop-3.3.4.tar.gz
     ```

-2. Extract
+2. Extracting the downloaded tar file in Linux machine by using tar command.

     ```
     tar -xvzf hadoop-3.3.4.tar.gz
     ```

-### Setup configuration files - There are 6 configurations to be modified.
+##	Setup configuration files

+- There are 6 modifications to be done.

 #### Modification 1